 Ambient Support also shares your data with third parties that process data on its behalf in connection with:

-Northgate (Resourcelink);
+Zellis (Resourcelink);

 Care Quality Commission (CQC).

 Ambient Support will share your personal information with third parties where required by law, where it is necessary to administer the placement with you or where it has another legitimate interest in doing so.